1400 - Drug-Free Workplace and Reasonable Suspicion

 It is the policy of the Washington County School District that the following misconduct violations will not be tolerated and are considered sufficiently serious to warrant immediate disciplinary action up to and including termination:

 2.2.1.
-Reporting to work under the influence of alcoholic beverages or other intoxicants, illegal narcotics, or misused prescription or over-the-counter medications.
+Reporting to work, including assignments to supervise students in on or off-campus school-sponsored activities or events after/before school hours, under the influence of alcoholic beverages or other intoxicants, illegal narcotics, or misused prescription or over-the-counter medications.

 2.2.2.
 The manufacture, possession or distribution of alcoholic beverages intoxicants, illegal narcotics, or other controlled substances on school premises or at school-related activities.